 In one study subjects were asked to assume high power pose standing up with your hands on your hips or low-power pose of touching your neck while sitting and hold them for two minutes.
 The tests after the 2 minutes showed that participants with the high-power pose showed a 20% increase in testosterone and lower levels of cortisol.
-Others, who held the low-power poses had a drop in testosterone and peak in cortisol.
+Others who held the low-power poses had a drop in testosterone and a peak in cortisol.

 The audience is more influenced by how they feel about you than by what you’re actually saying.
-This means that the connection with people and the presence you have in the room are much more related to the outcome than the awesomeness of your ideas.
+The connection with people and the presence you have in the room are much more related to the outcome than the awesomeness of your ideas.

 Important!
 You know these pictures on Instagram with fast cars, wads of money and other items that reek of low self-esteem?
-Do not try to fake it with an external symbols expensive suit, Rolex watch, or a car you can’t afford.
+Do not try to fake it with external symbols, expensive suit, Rolex watch, or a car you can’t afford.

 Research shows that you will feel even worse after that: